 by Tracy Johnson

 One of the most important traits of winning radio personalities is to develop a genuine, likable nature.
 Some are born with it.
 Others have to learn it.
-Here’s a most unlikely source: Newspaper death notices.
+But regardless, a likable good nature is an essential ingredient for success.
+And here’s a most unlikely source: Newspaper death notices.

 The Toronto Globe and Mail featured an article by Tamara Vukusic called Life Hacks from The Death Notices.
-It’s clever, well written and includes lessons gleaned from an unlikely source.
-Most of them apply to radio.
+It’s clever, well written, and includes lessons gleaned from an unlikely source.
+Most of them apply to radio personalities.

 If you are reading this, I have passed my “best before” date.